autoSteve/ha-solcast-solar/README.md

 For daily forecast sensors only:

-* `detailedForecast`: A half-hourly breakdown of expected average power generation for each interval (list of dicts, units in kW, not kWh)
+* `detailedForecast`: A half-hourly breakdown of expected average power generation for each interval (list of dicts, units in kW, not kWh), and if automated dampening is active then the factor determined for each interval is also included
 * `detailedHourly`: An hourly breakdown of expected average power generation for each interval (list of dicts, units in kW)
-* `detailedForecast_1234_5678_9012_3456`: A half-hourly breakdown of expected average power generation for each interval (list of dicts, units in kW)
+* `detailedForecast_1234_5678_9012_3456`: A half-hourly site-specific breakdown of expected average power generation for each interval (list of dicts, units in kW)
-* `detailedHourly_1234_5678_9012_3456`: An hourly breakdown of expected average power generation for each interval (list of dicts, units in kW)
+* `detailedHourly_1234_5678_9012_3456`: An hourly site-specific breakdown of expected average power generation for each interval (list of dicts, units in kW)

 The "list of dicts" has the following format, with example values used: (Note the inconsistency in `pv_estimateXX` vs. `estimateXX` used elsewhere.
 History is to blame.)